schwarzbox/Kadzen/README.md

 # Kadzen-LÖVE

-Kadzen is a shoot them all game combined with a randomly generated levels.
+"Kadzen" is a Shoot Them All game combined with a randomly generated levels.

-Goal: Run through the labyrinth full of the angry robots.
+Goal: Run through the labyrinth.
+Find a button to open door to the next level.
 Use TNT to destroy walls and robots.
-Find a button to open door to the next level.
 Collect useful items or buy them in Z.NET.
 More TNT - more FUN!

 Controls: 'W' or '↑' - move up, 'A' or '→'' - move right, 'D' '←' - move left, 'S' '↓' - move down, SPACE' - throw TNT.